gustavoschwartz/health-journey/plan.md

 - Access token: short-lived (6 hours), used in every Strava API call
 - Refresh token: long-lived, used only to get a new access token silently
 - Tokens stored in PostgreSQL, never in the app or logs
+- State parameter: a one-time random token carried through the redirect — the callback rejects any request whose state we didn't issue (CSRF protection)

 ### Definition of done (prose)
 > Strava OAuth is working when: the authorization flow completes without errors,
 > a valid access token and refresh token are stored in PostgreSQL, and a direct
 > call to the Strava API using the stored token returns real activity data without
 > a 401 error.
 Token refresh works when given an expired access token.
+The callback
+> rejects requests with a missing, forged, replayed, or expired state (403).
+> The redirect URI comes from the STRAVA_REDIRECT_URI env var (localhost default).

 ### Validation tests
 ```python